rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/wp_secure_copy_content_protection_sqli.md

 2. Start msfconsole
 3. Do: `use auxiliary/scanner/http/wp_secure_copy_content_protection_sqli`
 4. Do: `set rhosts [ip]`
+5. Optionally set `USER_COUNT` to the number of users you want to dump the credentials of.
 5. Do: `run`
-6. You should get the users and hashes returned.
+6. *Verify* that `USER_COUNT` number of users's usernames and password hashes are gathered from the `wp_users` table of the target WordPress installation.
 ## Options

 ### ACTION: List Users

-This action lists `COUNT` users and password hashes.
+This action exploits the unauthenticated SQL injection and lists `USER_COUNT` users and password hashes from the `wp_users` table of the affected WordPress installation.

-### COUNT
+### USER_COUNT

-If action `List Users` is selected (default), this is the number of users to enumerate.
+If action `List Users` is selected (default), this is the number of users to enumerate the credentials of.
-The larger this list, the more time it will take.
+The larger this number, the more time it will take for the module to run.
 Defaults to `3`.

 ## Scenarios